• ♥️ Saved Recipes

 • Salmon is fully cooked when its color changes from translucent to opaque.
 Its internal temperature, measured by an instant-read thermometer inserted into the thickest part (without touching the bone), should reach 145°F.

-• You can keep the leftovers in the fridge, in an airtight container, for up to three days.
-Reheat them gently so that they don't dry out.
+• You can keep the leftovers in an airtight container in the fridge for up to three days.
+Reheat them gently to prevent them from drying out.
 I usually reheat them in the microwave, covered, at 50% power.
+You can also freeze the completely cooled leftovers in freezer bags for up to three months.
+Thaw them overnight in the fridge before reheating.

 Nutrition per Serving